 In the IT world, the advantage of solid experience over education is evident but often overlooked in the recruitment process.
 The traditional approach to finding staff (i.e. “education first”) puts you at the risk of losing nearly half of the candidates, for no actual cause.
 New generations of developers use online classes more extensively and may not be able to present school diplomas and certifications, while their skill may still be extremely valuable.
 Think twice before you put participation in professional certification programs in your requirements list.

 To be sure that you are assessing a candidate’s actual skills rather than their (often outdated) university knowledge, start from looking at their portfolio.
 Do the due diligence and research the projects before talking to the applicant.
 Go through particular projects in the interview, ask more detailed questions and shortlist those whose professional experience most matches your needs.

-And… last but not least: check candidates’ references.
-Look for those developers who are ready to provide references from their previous projects so that you can get real feedback.
+And, last but not least: check candidates’ references when you are to recruit a developer.
+Look for those programmers who are ready to provide references from their previous projects so that you can get real feedback.

 Use your judgment and intuition

 All in all, applying some common sense is always a good idea.
 Technologies change, and so do ways of finding the best workers.
 This may involve tactics which seem counter-intuitive at first (like ignoring education) but pay a dozen.
 On top of the willingness to experiment, success in recruiting requires a human approach.